MarvinMartin24/MADA-PL/README.md

 To train our models we used [Weights and Biases](https://wandb.ai/site).
 Weights and Biases allows to do experiment tracking, dataset versioning, model management, training visualisation for ML projects.
 The code of this repository requires to create a [wand account](https://app.wandb.ai/login?signup=true) (for free using your github account) and to login using the [API KEY](https://wandb.ai/authorize).
+Weights and Biases will be install using the `requirements.txt`.

 ### Visualize Trainings experiments